Bckro/PickNumberShowDice/README.md

 # PickNumberShowDice

 This Python application is a simple age verification and dice game built using the PySimpleGUI library.
-It consists of two windows:

 ## Features